(Elementary and Primary Education)

 - “My current class involves 25 students, I teach 12 different subjects per week and I organize a field trip twice a month.”

 1989 -1993 Tomblefield High School, High School Diploma Ridgefield, NJ

 1993 – 1997 Bachelor of Science in Education, Fort Hays State University, NJ

 What to Write in a Teacher Resume Skills Section

-Educational attainment: a bachelor degree is required to become a Teacher.
+A bachelor's degree is required to become a Teacher.
 After graduating from university, you need to pass the state exam to receive your Teacher Certificate before you can work as a Teacher.
-Include your bachelor degree in education and the state where you passed your exam.
+Include your bachelor's degree in education and the state where you passed your exam.